iprak/sensi/README.md

 ## Revision 1.2.0

 The entity/unique ids have been correct.
-Unfortunaterly, this will cause the previous entities to appear duplicate/disabled.
+Unfortunately, this will cause the previous entities to appear duplicate/disabled.
 You would want to remove the previous entities and reference the new ones.
 The new entity_id is based on the name given to the thermostat and not the device_id which it more accessible.

 ## Revision 1.1.1